grongierisc/kong-ee-training/README.md

 docker-compose up -d
 ```

-If you go to plugin -> new, at the bottum of the list you should see the jwt-crafter plugin.
+If you go to plugin -> new, at the bottom of the list you should see the jwt-crafter plugin.

 ![alt](https://raw.githubusercontent.com/grongierisc/iam-training/training/misc/img/jwt_crafter.png)